lake-wg/authz/draft-ietf-lake-authz.md

 U receives EDHOC message_2 from V and processes it as specified in {{Section 5.3.3 of RFC9528}}, with the additional step of processing the EAD item in EAD_2.

+U first verifies that the EAD item contains the expected ead_label, see {{iana-ead}}.

 If U does not recognize the EAD item or the EAD item contains information that U cannot process, then U MUST abort the EDHOC session, see {{Section 3.8 of RFC9528}}.

-Otherwise, U MUST verify the Voucher using H_message_1, CRED_V, and the keys derived as in {{voucher}}.
-If the verification fails then U MUST abort the EDHOC session.
+When the Voucher is present, U MUST verify the Voucher using H_message_1, CRED_V, and the keys derived as in {{voucher}}.
+If the Voucher verification fails then U MUST abort the EDHOC session.

 If OPAQUE_INFO is present, it is made available to the application.